Kanaderu/Cloud-Native-IoT/docs/notes/networking/index.rst

    communication-patterns

 Networking allows for communication from one application to another which may exist on different machines.
 The Open Systems Interconnection (OSI) Model is commonly used to describe networking communication between applications.
 As data is transmitted through the layers of the OSI model, metadata is added to aid in the segmentation, transmission, and reconstruction of the data packets.
+In networking, a process accesses a the network with a combination of a network IP adderss, a transport protocol, and a port number using a socket.
+The IP address identifies the machine and typically uses TCP or UDP as transport protocols to connect to a given file descriptor identified as a port number.

 ----------------------------------------
 Open Systems Interconnection (OSI) Model